samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 3. User installs, instantiates, and invokes carauction chaincode on the peer.
 4. Ledger is updated, blocks are added to the Starter Plan service, and the response is sent to Node app.

-# Watch the Video - Setting up the Node app (Part 1)
+# Watch the Video - Setting up the Node app
 https://www.youtube.com/watch?v=3a8ElLxyQAc

 # Prerequisites